-Treatment Under the Privacy Rule, covered entities may disclose, without a patient's authorization, protected health information about the patient as necessary to treat the patient or to treat another person (who might be, for example, affected by the same emergency situation).
+Treatment Under the Privacy Rule, covered entities may disclose, without a patient's authorization, protected health information about the patient as necessary to treat the patient or to treat a different patient.
 Treatment includes the coordination or management of health care and related services by one or more health care providers and others, consultation between providers, and the referral of patients for treatment.
 See 45 CFR §§ 164.502(a)(1)(ii), 164.506(c), and the definition of "treatment" at 164.501.

 Public Health Activities The HIPAA Privacy Rule recognizes the legitimate need for public health authorities and others responsible for ensuring public health and safety to have access to protected health information that is necessary to carry out their public health mission.
-Therefore, the Privacy Rule permits covered entities to disclose needed protected health information without individual authorization, for example:
+Therefore, the Privacy Rule permits covered entities to disclose needed protected health information without individual authorization:

-- To a public health authority, such as the Centers for Disease Control and Prevention (CDC), or a state or local health department, that is authorized by law to collect or receive such information for the purpose of preventing or controlling disease, injury or disability.
+• To a public health authority, such as the CDC or a state or local health department, that is authorized by law to collect or receive such information for the purpose of preventing or controlling disease, injury or disability.
 This would include, for example, the reporting of disease or injury; reporting vital events, such as births or deaths; and conducting public health surveillance, investigations, or interventions.
 A "public health authority" is an agency or authority of the United States government, a State, a territory, a political subdivision of a State or territory, or Indian tribe that is responsible for public health matters as part of its official mandate, as well as a person or entity acting under a grant of authority from, or under a contract with, a public health agency.
+See 45 CFR §§ 164.501 and 164.512(b)(1)(i).
+For example, a covered entity may disclose to the CDC protected health information on an ongoing basis as needed to report all prior and prospective cases of patients exposed to or suspected or confirmed to have Novel Coronavirus (2019-nCoV).

-See 45 CFR §§ 164.501 and 164.512(b)(1)(i). - At the direction of a public health authority, to a foreign government agency that is acting in collaboration with the public health authority.
+- At the direction of a public health authority, to a foreign government agency that is acting in collaboration with the public health authority.
 See 45 CFR 164.512(b)(1)(i). - To persons at risk of contracting or spreading a disease or condition if other law, such as state law, authorizes the covered entity to notify such persons as necessary to prevent or control the spread of the disease or otherwise to carry out public health interventions or investigations.
 See 45 CFR 164.512(b)(1)(iv).